brbates86/flagship-merch/flagship-merch/flagship-merch/README.md

 # Flagship Merch - Premium Merchandise Website

-A modern, sleek website for a merchandise company built with HTML, CSS, and JavaScript.
-Deployed on GitHub Pages.
+A modern, sleek website for a merchandise company built with HTML, CSS, and Python Flask.

 ## Features